Schedule a Demo

 What Is Swatting?

 Swatting is a harassment technique designed to endanger, scare, and inconvenience its victims.
-The practice involves the placing of hoax calls reporting hostage or firearms related emergencies at a residence, triggering armed SWAT response teams to descend upon the property in question.
+The practice involves making a false report to emergency services—often involving hostages, bombs, or armed threats—so that a heavily armed SWAT team is dispatched to a victim’s home or workplace.
 Often, swatting is an escalation of smaller scale residential harassment tactics, for example, placing large, cash only pizza orders to be delivered to an unsuspecting person’s home address, or signing them up to controversial or embarrassing mailing lists.

 It should be noted that although swatting is most commonly associated with residential attacks, businesses or public attractions can also be targeted, as in the case of Space Mountain.

-Fake Calls – Real Consequences: Notable Examples Of Swatting
+Fake Calls – Real Consequences: Notable Cases Of Swatting

 Celebrity Pranking

 Many celebrities have been victims of swatting, with the guarantee of prolific news coverage doubtless encouraging on attackers who are looking for the thrill of causing high profile chaos.
 The practice seemed to be becoming something worryingly close to a craze at one point, with police called to the homes of Sean Combs, Justin Timberlake and Rihanna in a single week in 2013.
+Ashton Kutcher, Chris Brown, Miley Cyrus, Iggy Azalea, Jason Derulo, Snoop Dogg, Just Bieber and Clint Eastwood have all been victims of swatting.
 When Tom Cruise’s Beverly Hills home was falsely reported as the site of an armed robbery, the Beverly Hills Police Department reported that half of its emergency resources had been occupied with the swatting attack.

 Revenge, Extortion, and Bullying

 Sometimes, swatting can simply be a petty attack made out of spite or jealousy.
 As an intimidation tactic, it can be used to pressure and bully an individual.
-A tragic example of this form of swatting came in 2021, when a Tennessee man, who had already been subjected to harassing phone calls by an individual intent on acquiring a Twitter handle that he had already registered.
-When armed police officers arrived at his house, the 60-year-old victim suffered a heart attack and died.
+In a tragic 2021 case, a Tennessee man died of a heart attack when armed police raided his home.
+The swatter had been harassing the man by phone previously, intent on acquiring a Twitter handle that the Tennessee man had already registered.
+So the swatter escalated the harassment and called in a fake threat.
+It was just one incident in a growing pattern of using swatting as a tool for extortion and digital bullying.

 What Are The Legal Implications Of Swatting?